etlua Templatesetlua is a templating language that lets you render the result of Lua

 A sub-template is a template that is rendered inside of another template.
 For example you might have a common navigation across many pages so you would create a template for the navigation’s HTML and include it in the templates that require a navigation.

-To render a sub-template you can use the render
+To render a sub-template you can use the render helper function:

 <!-- views/navigation.etlua -->